 The Buckeyes have a long history of production on the NFL Draft circuit.
 The NFL is littered with Ohio State linemen.
 Can Ohio State OG Thayer Munford join that group with his updated 2022 NFL Draft scouting report?
 What does he bring to the table, and what does he need to improve?

 Thayer Munford Scouting Report

 Few offensive linemen amassed the sheer experience that Munford was able to gain at the collegiate level.
-He started from 2018 to 2020 as a tackle and now mans the left guard spot for the Buckeyes during the 2021 campaign.
+He started from 2018 to 2020 as a tackle and manned the left guard spot for the Buckeyes during the 2021 campaign.
 All in all, he was a four-year starter at a prestigious football program.

-Munford could have entered the 2021 NFL Draft as a true senior, but the Ohio State OT returned to school for another year.
+Munford could have entered the 2021 NFL Draft as a true senior, but the Ohio State OG returned to school for another year.
 It was a surprising move, given that Munford — a Senior Bowl invite — could have commanded middle-round interest.
-But Munford wanted to close out his college career and boost his stock a bit more.
-Does his NFL Draft scouting report have remaining upside?
+But Munford wanted to close out his college career and boost his stock with one final year.
+Did he do that?

 Munford has the strength to punish rushers who sacrifice their balance by trying to bend and sink under his frame.
-Moreover, he has decent recovery athleticism for his size, as well as measured straight-line burst.
-The Ohio State OT likely won’t test as an elite athlete, but he has enough mobility to get by on the interior.
+Moreover, he flashes at least functional recovery athleticism for his size.
+The Ohio State OG likely won’t test as an elite athlete, but he has enough mobility to get by on the interior.
 And in a phone booth, his physical profile is imposing.

 Execution beyond the physical traits

 Munford’s size alone presents a challenge for defensive linemen, but the Buckeye has much more utility beyond that.
 As you might expect from a four-year starter, he has an impressive amount of refinement in his game coming out of college.